NelsonarevaloF/monty/README.md

-# C - Doubly linked lists
+# 0x19.
+C - Stacks, Queues - LIFO, FIFO

 in the this project we go to talk about of below topics:

+* What do LIFO and FIFO mean
+* What is a stack, and when to use it
-* What is a doubly linked list
+* What is a queue, and when to use it
+* What are the common implementations of stacks and queues
+* What are the most common use cases of stacks and queues
-* How to use doubly linked lists
+* What is the proper way to use global variables
-* Start to look for the right source of information without too much help

 # what do these commands